 The financial aid program at Indiana University assists qualified students in continuing their education through scholarships, grants, loans, and employment.
-With the exceptions noted below for specific funds, inquiries should be directed to Scholarships and Financial Aids, Cavanaugh Hall, Room 303, IUPUI, 925 West Michigan Street, Indianapolis, Indiana 46202.
+With the exceptions noted below for specific funds, inquiries should be directed to the Office of Scholarships and Financial Aids, Cavanaugh Hall, Room 305, IUPUI, 925 West Michigan Street, Indianapolis, Indiana 46202, phone (317) 264-8877.
 Additional information may be obtained from the Assistant Dean or Administrative Assistant to the Dean, School of Nursing.